-Any of the factors listed below could have a material adverse effect on the market price of the Class A Common Stock and as a result your investment in FFIE's securities, and FFIE's securities may trade at prices significantly below the price paid by you.
-In such circumstances, the trading price of FFIE's securities may not recover and may experience a further decline.
-Factors affecting the trading price of FFIE's securities may include:
+Any of the factors listed below could have a material adverse effect on your investment in FF's securities, and FF's securities may trade at prices significantly below the price paid by you.
+In such circumstances, the trading price of FF's securities may not recover and may experience a further decline.
+Factors affecting the trading price of FF's securities may include:

-- FF's failure to raise sufficient financing; - actual or anticipated fluctuations in FF's financial results or the financial results of companies perceived to be similar to it; - changes in the market's expectations about FF's operating results; - success of competitors; - FF's operating results failing to meet the expectation of securities analysts or investors in a particular period; - FF's ability to attract and retain senior management or key operating personnel, and the addition or departure of key personnel; - FF's failure to engage an independent auditor timely; - changes in financial estimates and recommendations by securities analysts concerning FF or the transportation industry in general; - operating and share price performance of other companies that investors deem comparable to FF; - FF's ability to market new and enhanced products and technologies on a timely basis; - changes in laws and regulations affecting FF's business; - FF's ability to meet compliance requirements; - commencement of, or involvement in, threatened or actual litigation and government investigations; - changes in FF's capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of FF's Common Stock available for public sale; - any change in FF's Board or management; - actions taken by FF's directors, executive officers or significant stockholders such as sales of FF's Common Stock, or the perception that such actions could occur; - ongoing and potential litigation involving FF, including the SEC investigation; - the implementation of the Special Committee's recommendations and FFIE's related remedial actions; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.
+- actual or anticipated fluctuations in FF's financial results or the financial results of companies perceived to be similar to it; - changes in the market's expectations about FF's operating results; - success of competitors; - FF's operating results failing to meet the expectation of securities analysts or investors in a particular period; - FF's ability to attract and retain senior management or key operating personnel, and the addition or departure of key personnel; - changes in financial estimates and recommendations by securities analysts concerning FF or the transportation industry in general; - operating and share price performance of other companies that investors deem comparable to FF; - FF's ability to market new and enhanced products and technologies on a timely basis; - changes in laws and regulations affecting FF's business; - FF's ability to meet compliance requirements; - commencement of, or involvement in, threatened or actual litigation and government investigations; - changes in FF's capital structure, such as future issuances of securities or the incurrence of additional debt; - the volume of FF's common stock available for public sale; - any change in FF's Board of Directors or management; - actions taken by FF's directors, executive officers or significant stockholders such as sales of FF's common stock, or the perception that such actions could occur; - ongoing and potential litigation involving FF, including the SEC investigation; - the implementation of the Special Committee's recommendations and the Company's related remedial actions; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations and acts of war or terrorism.

-Broad market and industry factors may materially harm the market price of FFIE's securities irrespective of FFIE's operating performance.
+Broad market and industry factors may materially harm the market price of FF's securities irrespective of FF's operating performance.
 The stock markets in general have experienced price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
 The trading prices and valuations of these stocks, and of FF's securities, may not be predictable.
-A loss of investor confidence in the market for electric vehicle manufacturers' stocks or the stocks of other companies which investors perceive to be similar to FF could depress FFIE's share price regardless of FFIE's business, prospects, financial conditions or results of operations.
-A decline in the market price of FF's securities also could adversely affect FFIE's ability to issue additional securities and FFIE's ability to obtain additional financing in the future.
+A loss of investor confidence in the market for electric vehicle manufacturers' stocks or the stocks of other companies which investors perceive to be similar to FF could depress FF's share price regardless of FF's business, prospects, financial conditions or results of operations.
+A decline in the market price of FF's securities also could adversely affect FF's ability to issue additional securities and FF's ability to obtain additional financing in the future.